Back to Top

 You do not have to live in Lakewood to submit a pre-application for LTRAP’s Housing Choice Voucher Program Waiting List.
 However, if you live in, work, or have been hired to work, in Lakewood you will be given a preference over those applicants who do not live, work or have been hired to work in Lakewood.

 LTRAP also assigns preferences based on total household assets.
 In each preference group, preference will be given first to households with assets of less than $50,000, plus $5,000 for each child.
+This preference will be removed as of January 1, 2024, since new regulations will limit the amount of households a family can have to participate in the program.
 Additionally, disabled, handicapped or elderly single-person households will be given preference over other single-person households.

-INCOME LIMITS FOR OCEAN COUNTY BY FAMILY COMPOSITION:
+INCOME LIMITS FOR OCEAN COUNTY BY FAMILY COMPOSITION 5/15/23

 Size Very Low Income Extremely Low Income .